kiboschool/course-industry-experience-1/src/lessons/application-materials/assignment.md

 ## Submission

 #### (1) Submit youar assignment in Gradescope
-Add links to each of the above in gradescope.
+Submit links to your materials in Gradescope.
+For your resume document, ensure that permissions are set so that anyone with a link can comment.

 #### (2) Submit in Woolf
 - Upload a PDF version of your resume